 - preserves the merged master file in

-.geno,.snp,.ind - can merge the new sample directly into an AADR-style PACKEDANCESTRYMAP dataset
+convertformergeitparameter files - merges the new sample directly into an AADR-style PACKEDANCESTRYMAP dataset, intersecting SNPs and checking allele compatibility automatically

 Usage